The NERSC Allocation Request Form (ERCAP)

 - Startup: for PIs who wish to investigate using NERSC resources for new projects, or who wish to port or develop new codes.
 The maximum Startup awards are 50,000 Cray XT4 equivalent hours and 15,000 Storage Resource Units (SRUs).

-- Selet the appropriate Organization Type (one of DOE Lab, Industry, Non-Profit, Other Gov Lab, Private Lab, University).
+- An appropriate Organization Type (choose one of: DOE Lab, Industry, Non-Profit, Other Gov Lab, Private Lab, University).

-- Enter one or two lines for the organization's mailing address.
+- One or two lines for the organization's mailing address.

 - For non US organizations, enter the Province.

-- Enter the organization's website address in the form www.name.org (do not prepend http://).
+- The organization's website address in the form www.name.org (do not prepend http://).

 Select the Science Category that best categorizes your project.
 Please do not select Other (this is just a place holder).